faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 ---

-I used to work for a company as their Customer Services Manager and I wrote many emails.
+I used to work as a Customer Services Manager and wrote many emails.
 I would never send out an email without running it through ChatGPT first.

 I was trying to create an image of myself that wasn't really me.